Xinyue-Ma/PersonalProjects/README.md

 # AnomalyDetection

 This is a project under data mining.
-Rescourse are from DataWhale Community.The target is to apply principles of traditional anomaly detection methods using Python.
+Rescourse are from DataWhale Community.
+The target is to apply principles of traditional anomaly detection methods using Python.

 ## Tasks:
 ### Task01: Introduction to Anomaly Detection (2 days)